 Note that the 3.5mm plugs differ between smartphones and regular digital audio recorders so choose the correctly named cable for your application.

 Flying Iowa came across the SkyLite brand, took a chance with the original SL-900’s and haven’t looked back for over 10 years!
 These headsets have comfortable gel ear pads and are well built for the price.
-The SL-900M has the MP3 aux input and the SL-900MC are smaller sized for kids or people with smaller heads.
+The SL-900M has the MP3 aux input and the SL-900MC are a slightly smaller size for kids or people with smaller heads.

 There are a few different configurations you can build, we recommend the following components: